 Pay and outlook belong to the occupation family, not to this article, an interview answer, or a credential.
 For the mapped occupation, RoleMath uses BLS/O*NET context: $61,860 national median annual wage, -3.7% projected employment change for 2024-2034, and 40.8k annual openings.

 The useful interview implication is not the wage number.
 It is the work evidence.
-If IT Support Specialist maps to Computer User Support Specialists, then your answers should show the skills RoleMath's packet highlights: Active Listening, Reading Comprehension, Speaking, Critical Thinking, and Complex Problem Solving.
+If IT Support Specialist maps to Computer User Support Specialists, then your answers should show the skills RoleMath's sample highlights: Active Listening, Reading Comprehension, Speaking, Critical Thinking, and Complex Problem Solving.
 That means interview prep should produce artifacts and examples, not just verbal confidence.

 Current employer-language sample